 Even though your child’s first set of teeth aren’t permanent, it’s important to keep your toddler’s teeth clean.
-Cavities form when the naturally occurring bacteria in your toddler’s mouth combine with sugars in the food residues left on his teeth, producing an acid that attacks his tooth enamel.
+Cavities form when the naturally occurring bacteria in your toddler’s mouth combine with sugars in the food residues left on their teeth, producing an acid that attacks their tooth enamel.

-Teaching your little one to care for his teeth offers another great chance for you to bond, while helping make trips to the dentist easier and instilling lifelong healthy dental habits early on.
+Teaching your little one to care for their teeth offers another great chance for you to bond, while helping make trips to the dentist easier and instilling lifelong healthy dental habits early on.

 When to Clean Your Toddler’s Teeth

 Your toddler will need their teeth cleaned at least twice a day.
 After breakfast and after his evening meal are ideal times, but before bed is the most important time to brush a child's teeth; decay-causing bacteria are more likely to grow at night.